 A research support package will be offered to those holding an ARC DECRA or NHMRC Investigator Grant by the Deputy Vice-Chancellor (Research and Innovation) that is commensurate with the nature of the proposed research, and the international competitiveness of the applicant.

 This package may be made up of PhD support and funding for minor equipment and maintenance.

 ARC DECRA and NHMRC Investigator grant holders who do not hold a substantive and continuing appointment may be eligible for consideration of a post-Fellowship appointment either contract or continuing if they meet agreed performance criteria.

-Those interested in transferring or submitting an ARC DECRA or NHMRC Investigator grant through the University should contact the Deputy Vice Chancellor (Research and Innovation) at email@example.com
+Those interested in transferring or submitting an ARC DECRA or NHMRC Investigator grant through the University should contact the Deputy Vice Chancellor (Research and Innovation) by email email@example.com